leemark/expandy-thing/README.md

 expandy-thing
 =============

-Just a dead simple jQuery plugin to show+hide content on a web page.
+Just a fairly simple jQuery plugin to show+hide content on a web page.

 USAGE: include expandy.js and expandy.css